MSc Project Management / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- The PMPDP has been developed and designed in consultation with leading companies to meet the requirements of the leading professional bodies of knowledge around the world and represent contemporary practice in the management of projects.
+- Project Management Professional Development Programme (PMPDP) has been developed and designed in consultation with leading companies to meet the requirements of the leading professional bodies of knowledge around the world and represent contemporary practice in the management of projects.

 - PMPDP holds accreditation of both the Association for Project Management (APM) and of the Global Accreditation Centre - Project Management Institute (PMI).